 Sloppy methods of customer support also lead to dissatisfied customers.
-Having a dynamic team equipped with necessary contact center solutions, will definitely reap better results.
+Having a dynamic team equipped with necessary contact center solutions will definitely reap better results.
 In other words, your agents benefit a lot from the digital transformation.
-Modern solutions like omnichannel, CRM or ACD, make it easier for them to prepare and interact with customers easily.
+Modern solutions like omnichannel, CRM, or ACD, make it easier for them to prepare and interact with customers easily.
 Earlier they would just wait for the calls or emails and then scout through each department’s directory to offer a solution.
-However, now thanks to digitisation, most of the customer information is recorded and available for further interaction.
+However, now thanks to digitization, most of the customer information is recorded and available for further interaction.

 With cloud technology, agents can readily engage (even remotely) and improvise.
 They will not waste time dawdling while the customer grows impatient.
 With increased operational efficiency, tending to customers become easier as well.

-The digital transformation is incomplete without AI-integration.
-AI-driven solutions like chatbot, voicebot or sentiment analysis help in understanding key information that is not evident to the naked eye.
-It enables you to segment your customers based on intent, behaviour and preference.
-The AI-driven bots will learn these information instantly unlike any human alternative.
+The digital transformation is incomplete without AI integration.
+AI-driven solutions like chatbot, voice bots, or sentiment analysis help in understanding key information that is not evident to the naked eye.
+It enables you to segment your customers based on intent, behavior, and preference.
+The AI-driven bots will learn this information instantly unlike any human alternative.
 This enables your team to make more accurate decisions in regard to the product or service.

 Customers want real-time support, in their preferred channels.
 Having an omnichannel strategy will allow you to track your customer’s interaction history across channels.
-By doing so, you can create individual profiles for these customers and personalise as per their needs.
+By doing so, you can create individual profiles for these customers and personalize them as per their needs.

 Author Bio: Sweta is a passionate technical writer with an experience in digital marketing.
 Outside work, she is a devoted Esports advocate.